vsespb/mt-aws-glacier/README.md

 	(or just download and unzip `https://github.com/vsespb/mt-aws-glacier/archive/master.zip` )

-	After that you can execute `mtglacier` command from any directory, or create a symlink to it - it will find other package files by itself.
+	After that you can execute `mtglacier` script (found in root of repository) from any directory, or create a symlink to it - it will find other package files by itself.

+### *OR* Installation via CPAN

+		cpan -i App::MtAws

+That's it.

+NOTE: CPAN distribution of *mt-aws-glacier* has a bit more dependencies than manual installation, as it requires additional modules for testsuite.

+NOTE: When installing CPAN modules, instead system `cpan` tool you might wan't to try [`cpanm`](http://search.cpan.org/dist/App-cpanminus/lib/App/cpanminus.pm) - it's much easier to install and configure.

+NOTE: New releases of *mt-aws-glacier* usually appear on CPAN within a ~week after official release.

 ## Warnings ( *MUST READ* )